 There are many heritage markers situated in the City of Stonnington.
 Some are placed on significant buildings or other sites, and recognise people or places of importance to the Stonnington area.
 Others acknowledge the traditional owners and educate our community about our Indigenous history.

-Seventy-one markers highlighting areas of historical interest in Stonnington since its European settlement have been installed.
+Over 80 markers highlighting areas of historical interest in Stonnington since its European settlement have been installed.
 More are planned, and some are being updated.

 The booklet, A place in history, produced in 2003, includes a fold-out map showing the location of the original 71 markers.
 A place in history(PDF, 14MB)